0xPARC/0xparc-intro-book/src/ec.typ

 ]

-The Pedersen commitment is thus a sort of hash function: given the group element above, one cannot recover any of the $a_i$;
+The Pedersen commitment is thus a sort of hash function:
+Given the group element above, one cannot recover any of the $a_i$;
 but given the entire vector $arrow(a)$ one can compute the Pedersen commitment easily.

-We won't use Pedersen commitments in this book, but they will be closely related to KZG.
+We will not use Pedersen commitments in this book, but they will be closely related to KZG.